 The Student Loan Borrower Assistance Project (SLBA) is a program of the National Consumer Law Center (NCLC).
 The National Consumer Law Center is America’s consumer law expert, helping consumers, their advocates, and public policy makers to use powerful consumer laws to build financial security and assure marketplace justice for vulnerable individuals and families.

 SLBA is directed by Deanne Loonin, a staff lawyer at NCLC.
 Other NCLC advocates working on the project include Persis Yu and Robyn Smith (“of counsel” with NCLC).
-This website was made possible by a grant from The Institute for College Access & Success, with support from the Pew Charitable Trusts.
+This website was initially made possible by a grant from The Institute for College Access & Success, with support from the Pew Charitable Trusts.

 In order to keep the web site as straightforward as possible, we rarely list legal citations.
 Advocates and borrowers should consult NCLC’s publication Student Loan Law for relevant legal citations and case law.